TheCaffeinatedCoders/Resume-Wizard/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
-> We currently have the Vercel addapter installed and specilfied in svelte.config.js
+> We currently have the Node addapter installed and specilfied in svelte.config.js